-Typically, all graduate students in the department are supported for four years of study.
+Typically, all graduate students in the department are supported for five years of study.
 Sources of funding include fellowships, research assistantships, teaching assistantships, and clinical placements.
 All carry full tuition remission and health insurance.
-Graduate teaching assistantship stipends for 2018-2019 are $22,000/12 months.
-Fellowships ($22,000/12 months) are competitively awarded.
+Graduate teaching assistantship stipends for 2023-2024 are $24,000/12 months.
+Fellowships ($24,000/12 months) are competitively awarded.

-Click here for a record of the clinical program admissions data (pdf).
+Click here for a record of clinical program admissions data (pdf).